-E. Rear and Side Setbacks.
+F. Rear and Side Setbacks.

-- No setback shall be applied to existing structures or structures constructed in the same location and to the same dimensions as an existing structure. - 2.
-For projects not meeting the requirements of subsection 1 above, a minimum four-foot setback shall be provided from side and rear lot lines. - F. Objective Zoning and Design Standards for Two-Unit Residential Developments.
+- 1. No setback shall be applied to existing structures or structures constructed in the same location and to the same dimensions as an existing structure. - 2.
+For projects not meeting the requirements of subsection 1 above, a minimum four-foot setback shall be provided from side and rear lot lines. - G. Objective Zoning and Design Standards for Two-Unit Residential Developments.

-Government Code Section 65852.21 permits the imposition of objective zoning standards and objective design standards.
+Government Code Section 65852.21 permits the imposition of objective zoning standards and objective design standards provided the standards do not physically preclude the construction of up to two units of at least 800 square feet.
 Accordingly, the follow objective standards shall apply to two-unit residential development projects: